CortexDeveloper/ecs-messages/README.md

 ## Overview

-This messaging system for DOTS implementation of ECS solves some problems of messaging.<br/>
+This messaging system can be used as bridge between MonoBehavior logic and ECS logic.<br/>
-It can be used as bridge between MonoBehavior based logic and ECS based logic or interaction service for ECS systems.<br/>
+Also it serves as commucation tool between ECS systems for some cases.<br/>

 Key features:
 - Simple API that ease to read
 - Handling messages lifetime(creation details, auto deleting according to configured rules, etc)
-- Supports *IComponentData* or *IBufferElementData* as message content
+- Supports *IComponentData* as message content

 > Tested with Unity DOTS ECS v0.51.0-preview.32 and Unity 2021.3.6f1